Integrity and

 they can be sometimes.

-Everyone is aware and positive regarding countless
+Everyone is aware and positive regarding

-cooperate with other people and to pursue goals.
+and to cooperate with other people and to pursue goals.

-No one is ignorant to the extreme of being
+one is ignorant to the extreme of being more impulsive or habitual than aware

-more impulsive or habitual than aware and resourceful most of the time.
-No one
+and resourceful most of the time.
+No one does most of all negative actions for

-does most of all negative actions for a long time, because too many things
+a long time because too many things would go wrong.

 Don't maintain a relationship with